-The SCR has decreased in the year due to a reduction in Market risk taken within the investment portfolio due to uncertainties in the economic environment.
-The underwriting risk component has increased due to increased net reserves.
-The combination of these factors has in turn reduced overall diversification benefit with other risk categories.
+The SCR has increased in the year due to a rise in Underwriting risk following an increase in net reserves.
+This has been partially mitigated by a reduction in Market risk taken within the investment portfolio due to uncertainties in the economic environment.
+The combination of these factors has in turn reduced overall diversification benefit between the risk categories above.